11 Research-Backed Tips For Coping With Insomnia

 Need some guidance for getting better sleep?

-Finally, engaging in talk therapy modalities may also help reduce chronic insomnia and other long-term sleep problems.
-Many sleep experts recommend cognitive behavioral therapy (CBT) or other mental health treatments, suggesting it may be especially beneficial if you also experience other mental health symptoms or conditions like stress, anxiety, depression, bipolar disorder, or intrusive thoughts.
+Finally, engaging in talk therapy modalities may also reduce chronic insomnia and other long-term sleep problems.
+Many sleep experts recommend cognitive-behavioral therapy (CBT) or other mental health treatments, suggesting it may be especially beneficial if you also experience other mental health symptoms or conditions like stress, anxiety, depression, bipolar disorder, or intrusive thoughts.
 In most cases, you can choose between in-person or online therapy sessions for this type of treatment, depending on your preference.
-Those who have a busy schedule or have trouble locating a provider in their area may find virtual therapy to be more convenient.
+Those with a busy schedule or difficulty finding a provider in their area may find virtual therapy to be more convenient.

-With a virtual therapy platform like BetterHelp, you can get matched with a licensed therapist who you can speak with via phone, video call, and/or in-app messaging to address the challenges you may be facing.
-You can connect to your sessions from the comfort of home or anywhere you have an internet connection.
+With a virtual therapy platform like BetterHelp, you can be matched with a licensed therapist with whom you can speak via phone, video call, or in-app messaging to address the challenges you may be facing.
+You can connect to your sessions from the comfort of your home or anywhere you have an internet connection.
 One study suggests that internet-based CBT improved sleep quality for adults with insomnia, making it a viable option for those experiencing this type of sleep issue.

 Takeaway